nuejs/nue/packages/nuejs.org/docs/content.md

 - **Application data**: Structured information such as products, team members, language tokens, and other specific data used across different areas of the site.
 - **Information architecture**: Defines the hierarchy and organization of content, ensuring a clear structure for navigation and user flow.
 - **Content metadata**: Provides key details like title, description, author, date, and Open Graph (OG) image data for each content piece.
-- **Content collections**: Automatically generated lists of content items based on front-matter data, typically used to create dynamic lists—such as blog entries displayed on an index page.
+- **Content collections**: Auto-generated [content colletions](content-collections.html) based on front-matter data, typically used to create page lists—such as blog entries displayed on an index page.

 This data can be defined at the **global**, **library**, **area**, or **page** levels, making it easy to **reuse** across different parts of your site.